 This is about creating a safe persona on the Internet.
 For this Media Fluency lesson, students discuss online personas and profiles through researching and discussing their names.
 Have them investigate the role that situation and audience play in using a nickname or full name.
 Determine what name would be most appropriate for social media and email.

-They can use the online tool What’s in a Name to find resources about naming conventions.
 They discuss what name they would choose and why it would best represent them online.
 More importantly, they discuss how it can be perceived by that platform’s audience.